marnix/zig-stm32f3discovery-play/INFO.md

 (So this is a separate I2C bus from I2C1 which is used for the eCompass chip's devices.)

-In SPI mode, the ports are
+In SPI mode, the SPI1 bus is used, and the ports are

 - either 4-wire: MCU pin PA5 + PA7 + PA6 = SPC + SDI + SDO,